The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 At first sight, everyone rushed to the side of the boat, trying to get the best views as cameras clicked in rapid bursts.

 The captain slowed the vessel, giving us plenty of time for photos as the orcas glided through calm water — their tall dorsal fins slicing the surface, tails slapping the waves, and mist rising from each blowhole.
-Watching them so close in their natural habitat was nothing short of magical.
+Standing on the deck in near-silence, watching them move through the fjord like they owned it, nobody said a word.
+Nobody needed to.

 We even spotted a puffin flying low across the water, before disappearing into the distance — a small but memorable sight that added to the sense of wonder.